Summary of Keynote at the Reuters Insurance AI and Innovative Tech

-During my presentation I gave an example of a claims management process.
-Many insurance executives could look at the process on the PowerPoint slide I showed and immediately identify common areas for automation.
+During the presentation we gave an example of a claims management process.
+Many insurance executives could look at the process on the PowerPoint slide we showed and immediately identify common areas for automation.
 Process steps like viewing a PDF template for a specific piece of information or repetitive data inputs into a spreadsheet are classic examples of where intelligent document extraction and automation can help streamline the manual repetitive steps in a process.

 However, building an automation business case is about more than identifying areas for automation, it is about quantifying the impact automation will have on key metrics.
 That means understanding the exact time and effort that will be saved as well as the impact on customer experience and business KPIs.

 Mistake #3: Approaching automation as a goal, not an outcome